V-pop: Origins

 The third period of the foundation of Vietnamese music, started from the 19th century to the beginning of World War II.
 The Court imposed some new rulings on music which brought along the creation of a lot of new music and theater.
 With these rulings, Vietnam was able to develop an original and unique music that it could finally call its own, and which forms most of today's musical genres and styles.
 At the beginning of the 20th century, a new theater was created, called "new music of Vietnam" (also known as the Western-influenced popular music of Vietnam).
 A few Western instruments made their way into use: mandolin, Spanish guitar and violin, and music such as ballads and pop began to become popular.

 The fourth period started around 1945 and continues to the present day.
 The Vietnamese popular music movement developed strongly during this period.
 There are many well-known musicians including Phạm Duy, Văn Cao, Lam Phương and Nguyễn Văn Tuyên.
 Some of the most famous singers of the era include Phượng Hoàng, Elvis Phương, Chế Linh, Khánh Ly, Giáng Thu, Thanh Lan and Carol Kim.
 Popular for their modern style, Mai Lệ Huyền and Hùng Cường are considered to be more "exciting" or "energetic" contributors to V-pop.

 On 30 April 1975, Saigon fell, and as a result, the Vietnam War ended and some South Vietnamese citizens evacuated to other countries.
 Popular music released up to that day (dubbed "yellow music") was then prohibited - specifically after 2 July 1976 - due to its sentimental and sympathetic nature.
 Music that was patriotic and followed a traditional revolutionary theme (dubbed "red music"), as well as folk songs, had "good values", and were encouraged by the then-newly re-unified Communist Vietnam.
 However, Vietnamese classics (dubbed "Nhạc trẻ") continued to survive in overseas Vietnamese communities, where it remained even after being reintroduced back to Vietnam in 1986.

-In 1986, after the Đổi Mới reformations, Vietnamese pop music made a gradual recovery.
+In 1986, after the Đổi Mới reforms, Vietnamese pop music made a gradual recovery.
 The music at that time, mainly produced by Trịnh Công Sơn, continued the traditional "love and war" theme.